pmszulc/bigstep/README.md

 one.
 To do that, you only need to read the matrix `X` using `read.big.matrix` from `bigmemory` package.
 The `prepare_data` function has a parameter `maxp` which represents the maximum size (that is the number of elements) of one part.
-If `X` is bigger, it will be splitted.
+If `X` is bigger, it will be split.
 It will be done even if your matrix is big but you have enough RAM to read it in a normal way.
 It may seem unnecessary, but it is worth to do because R is not very efficient in dealing with big matrices.
 Remember that `maxp` cannot be smaller than the number of observations (rows in `X`), by default it is 1e6.